-An example might be, an exhausted person may suffer from lower back pain due to weak Yang in the Kidney. they may also have headaches n the temples from too much stress at work, causing weak Yin in the Liver.
+An example might be, an exhausted person may suffer from lower back pain due to weak Yang in the Kidney.
+They may also have headaches in the temples from too much stress at work, causing weak Yin in the Liver.

 Too YANG: Working long hours, stressed, eating late into the evening, sleeping in the early hours, rushing from place to place, and doing too much.

 Too YIN: Seated at a desk for most of the day, watching television, playing computer games, surfing the internet, driving instead of walking, and snacking.